RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step03_GUI_setup (optional)/README.md

 4. Create a SSH tunnel between your local device and GCP.
     ```
-    gcloud compute ssh [Instance Name] --project [Project ID] --zone [Zone ID] --ssh-flag "-L [port number]"
+    gcloud compute ssh [Username]@[Instance Name] --project [Project ID] --zone [Zone ID] --ssh-flag "-L [Port Number]"
     ```

     Example:
     ```
-    gcloud compute ssh bmen4460 --project gentle-nuance-238411 --zone northamerica-northeast1-a --ssh-flag "-L 5901:localhost:5901"
+    gcloud compute ssh msnanyanzhu@bmen4460 --project gentle-nuance-238411 --zone northamerica-northeast1-a --ssh-flag "-L 5901:localhost:5901"
     ```

     *Note: If you have trouble with this, you may try removing the --zone entrance while keeping the rest untouched.
 That may work.*

-    **Instance Name** The virtual machine instance name.
+    - **Instance Name** The virtual machine instance name.
 (In our case it is "bmen4460")
     <img src="/Step03_GUI_setup (optional)/images/find_instance_name_and_zone.png" alt="GCP_console" width="1000px" height="80px">

-    **Project ID** Click on "My First Project" and check the ID.
+    - **Project ID** Click on "My First Project" and check the ID.
 (In our case it is "gentle-nuance-238411")
     <img src="/Step03_GUI_setup (optional)/images/find_project_name.png" alt="GCP_console" width="600px" height="200px">

-    **Zone ID** The thing under the "Zone" tag.
+    - **Zone ID** The thing under the "Zone" tag.
 (In our case it is "us-central1-a")
     <img src="/Step03_GUI_setup (optional)/images/find_instance_name_and_zone.png" alt="GCP_console" width="1000px" height="80px">

-    **port number** Remember to change the two "5901" to whatever VNC port number you originally set up in part 1.
+    - **Port Number** Remember to change the two "5901" to whatever VNC port number you originally set up in part 1.
 If you used port 5902, for example, you should type **--ssh-flag "-L 5902:localhost:5902".** Also, please use the full number, instead of the abbreviation (i.e., use 5932 instead of 32, etc.).

-10. Open VNCViewer and use the server "localhost:5901".
+5. Now there should be a pop-up terminal on your own Windows device, stating that you have connected to the GCP server.
+This terminal is equivalent to the SSH terminal on the GCP VM.
+Once you have this pop-up terminal running, you can use VNC viewer to connect to your GCP VM (graphically instead of through a text-based interface).

+6. Download and install VNC viewer.
+Either [TightVNC](https://www.tightvnc.com/) or [RealVNC](https://www.realvnc.com/en/) shall (theoretically) work.

+7. Open VNCViewer and type in "localhost:5901" in the "Enter a VNC Server address or search" field.
+Press "Return/Enter" to connect.
+Use the password you set up when initializing the server.
+Now you should see your GCP VM through a graphical interface.

-11. Kill the VNC server when finished
+8. Kill the VNC server session (**on the GCP VM Server**) when you are done.
+    ```
     vncserver -kill :1

-## For Mac

-1. Go to Google Cloud Platform.
-Start the VM instance.
-2. Open **Terminal #1**.
-This terminal will be your **GCP instance**.

-    **In Terminal #1:**

-        gcloud auth login
-        gcloud compute ssh --project gentle-nuance-238411 bmen4460

-    Once the terminal brings up the GCP instance interface, open the VNC Server.

-        vncserver -geometry 1920x1080 :1
+    ```

+### If your device uses a MAC OS.

-3. Open **Terminal #2**.
+1. Open **Terminal #2**.
 This terminal will be your local machine that connects to the GCP instance.

     **In Terminal #2:**